patrick-zippenfenig/environmental-data-management-notes/README.md

 ### What Users Can Access:

-1. **Weather Forecasts:** Time-series data for individual coordinates, integrating local area models for short-term forecasts and global models for medium-range forecasts.
+1. **Weather Forecasts:** Time-series data for specific coordinates, combining local models for short-term forecasts with global models for medium-range predictions.
+All weather models and parameters are catalogued, allowing users to easily browse and compare various models.

 2. **Historical Weather Data:** High-resolution weather model archives (starting around 2018) and ERA5 reanalysis data (available from 1940 onwards with daily updates).
+Including archived ECMWF IFS HRES with 2 days delay.

 3. **Lead-Time Forecasting and Validation:** Access to forecasts with lead-time offsets to optimize for short-term forecasting (one or two days ahead) and the ability to generate validations to assess the accuracy of individual forecast days.